Jesus spoke these four words to His disciples just a few days before He was crucified. He's still speaking them to you today.Read More

 At this point he held up his image: it was the two back legs of a donkey, tied together with rope.
 Someone had hobbled the donkey so that it wouldn't run off.
 Mark explained to us that this was how he felt on a daily basis in Ethiopia.
 Because of unpredictable and scarce access to very basic equipment and medicines, Mark loses mothers on a regular basis.
 Tears ran down his face as he explained that he is on call 24 hours a day, seven days a week, because he is the only OB/GYN at this hospital--and still it is not enough to prevent mothers from dying.

-All of us had tears in our eyes by this point.
+All of us had tears in our eyes when he was finished.
 I thought to myself: From this point on, I will never think about my own stress in the same way again.

 During a different part of the retreat, we visited the Garden Tomb in Israel.
 While nobody knows with certainty where Jesus' tomb is today, the Garden Tomb is located next to a cliff face that some believe is Golgotha ("the place of the skull"), where Jesus and the thieves were crucified.
 There is a lush garden with an ancient cistern and winepress nearby, as well as an ancient tomb, dating to the days of Jesus, constructed in much the same way that Jesus' tomb would have been constructed.
 Our group spent time hearing from a guide about the historical realities of crucifixion and being reminded about the narrative, and then we were free to approach this tomb and see for ourselves.